hyperledger/besu-docs/docs/HowTo/Backup/Backup.md

 # Backups

-In a decentralized blockchain, data is replicated on other nodes so cannot be lost.
+In a decentralized blockchain, data is replicated on other nodes so it cannot be lost.
 However, backing up configuration and data ensures a smoother recovery.

 ## Genesis File